zipwireapp/zipwireapp/abuse/how-we-handle/index.md

 ### Human oversight

-Who’s “we”, you ask?
-It’s just me right now, Zipwire's founder, Luke Puplett.
+Who's "we", you ask?
+It's just me right now, Zipwire's founder, Luke Puplett.
 Soon, I hope it'll include representatives from across the company as Zipwire grows.
 On rare occasions for particularly sensitive situations or if legally required, I may also seek counsel from external experts.
 I use the term "we" since I speak as the legal business rather than personally, I'm adapting these policies from a larger company's (Basecamp's) open policies, and it saves having to change it all later.

 ### Balanced responsibilities